better-internet/radworks-docs/docs/connecting-to-ethereum/setting-up-a-name.md

 ![Error page][sn4]

-If correctly configured, setting the name will submit a transaction to your wallet (and Gnosis Safe its a multi-signature org).
+If correctly configured, setting the name will submit a transaction to your wallet (and Gnosis Safe if it's a multi-signature org).

 ![Proposal Page][sn5]